-Cash and cash equivalent include balances with banks and short-term investments with maturities of three months or less.
+Cash includes balances with banks and short-term investments with maturities of three months or less.

 Portfolio investments

 Portfolio investments with prices quoted in an active market are measured at fair value while those that are not quoted in an active market are measured at cost less impairment.
 Portfolio investments with prices quoted in an active market include term deposits.